Campus Ministry & Religious Organizations

 About Destructive Religious Organizations

-In the past, students have had bad experiences with destructive religious groups that aren't affiliated with UML or the Campus Ministry Association, and not subject to the collaborative code of non-proselytization and mutual respect on which the Campus Ministry Association is founded.
+In the past, students have had bad experiences with destructive religious groups that aren't affiliated with UMass Lowell or the Campus Ministry Association, and not subject to the collaborative code of non-proselytization and mutual respect on which the Campus Ministry Association is founded.

 These groups often distort who they are and what their agenda is, as they contact students, particularly newcomers, at the University.

 They tend to be characterized by the following:

 - a leader who claims divinity, or a special relationship to God

 - a leader who is sole judge of a member's actions or faith